 - 45 grams unflavored whey protein powder I used whey protein concentrate

-- 3 tbsp coconut milk full-fat, canned coconut milk
+- 3 tablespoon coconut milk full-fat, canned coconut milk

 - 3 large Medjool dates pitted